Pamagirri Aboriginal Experience

 Try your hand at boomerang throwing and after a demonstration and a few lessons, you’ll be ready to test your skills.
 The area is specially netted for your safety, as boomerangs do come back!

-When you observe spear-throwing, you’ll be amazed at the distance the Pamagirri guides can throw spears using a Woomera.
-One of our Guides, Jauwa, is listed in the Guinness Book of Records with a distance of 147.75 metres which equates to one and a half football fields!
+When you observe spear-throwing, you’ll be amazed at the distance the Pamagirri Guides can throw spears using a Woomera.
+As a matter of fact, two of our Pamagirri Guides are in the Guinness Book of World Records for the longest spear throws!

 Discover how the spear was used for hunting (imagine having to catch your own dinner for every meal!) and to uphold traditional law in tribal communities.
 Thankfully, punishments endured in the past bare no resemblance to those used today.

-This natural setting provides a beautiful backdrop for The Pamagirri Corroboree; a traditional dance performance depicting aspects of indigenous culture including animals, food gathering and hunting.
+This natural setting provides a beautiful backdrop for the Pamagirri Dance Performance; a traditional dance performance depicting aspects of Indigenous culture including animals, food gathering and hunting.

 The rainforest serves as the theatre walls whilst sounds of wildlife provide accompaniment to the haunting sounds of the didgeridoo and clapsticks.
 Be sure to watch closely – there’s a surprise for the audience at the end!
 The amphitheatre is wheelchair accessible, and has a large protective canopy and tiers of comfortable wooden seats with the capacity for four hundred people.
 The dance programme is available in fourteen different languages.